 Data travels in what we call Data packets.
 Data packets are small, broken fragments of the data that are assigned a particular stamp.
 The whole process is a bit tricky, and usually, the data transmission follows seven layers (OSI model) or four layers (TCP/IP model).
-Each layer has a specific task to perform and in turn forwards the data packets to the other layers.
+Each layer has a specific task to perform and, in turn, forwards the data packets to the other layers.

 Also Read: What is a Zero-Day exploit and eight ways to protect yourself?